paulfoley/Udacity_Nanodegree-Machine_Learning/Boston_Housing_Prices-Predict/README.md

 ## Python Notebook and Scripts

-* `Boston_Housing_Prices.ipynb` - Main project file, an IPython Notbook that contains the analysis for the project.
+* `Boston_Housing_Prices.ipynb` - Main project file, an IPython Notebook that contains the analysis for the project.
 * `visuals.py` - A Python script containing visualization code that is run behind the scenes.

 ### Opening the Jupyter Notebook